AsadK47/Intercom-Tech-Test/README.md

 ![](screenshots/screenshot3.png?raw=true)

-If the tests do fail the error message from using the info command is quite helpful as depicted in the screenshot below (intentionally failed to show output)
+If the tests do fail the error message from using the info command is quite helpful as depicted in the screenshot below

+*Screenshot of running it in the terminal (intentionally failed to show output)*
 ![](screenshots/screenshot5.png?raw=true)

 ## Output file

 The output file is in the root directory and is in the form of a json instead of a txt as it is better suited to display the information.
-This output of this file can also be retrieved by running the main method in the Filter class and checking the output which is displayed as a json array where the users, and their ids within 100 km are sorted in ascending order.
+This raw output of this file can also be retrieved by running the main method in the Filter class and checking the console to view the json array where the users, and their ids within 100 km are sorted in ascending order.

 ![](screenshots/screenshot4.png?raw=true)